openstack/api-site/firstapp/source/scaling_out.rst

 Extra security groups
 ---------------------

-As you change the topology of your applications, you will need to update or create new security groups.
-Here, we will re-create the required security groups.
+As you change the topology of your applications, you must update or create security groups.
+Here, you re-create the required security groups.

 .. only:: shade